 This post may contain affiliate links.

-Add a vibrant twist to your snack platter with this creamy beetroot hummus.
-Infused with the bright color and flavors of roasted beets, the nutty depth of tahini, and a zesty splash of lemon, this colorful dip is as delicious as it is stunning.
+Add a splash of vibrant color to your snack platter with this creamy beetroot hummus.
+Infused with the bright color and flavor of roasted beets, a hint of nuttiness from tahini, and a zesty splash of lemon, this beet hummus is a new spin on a classic Middle Eastern dip.

 Love beets?
-Check out my vibrantly pink Persian yogurt beet dip and delicious beet salad with feta and zaatar!
+Be sure to also check out my vibrantly pink Persian yogurt beet dip and delicious beet salad with feta and zaatar!

 Ingredients

-- Chickpeas: You can use canned chickpeas (boil the chickpeas for 20 minutes) or cook them from scratch until they’re almost falling apart ensures a creamier texture.
-Follow my directions on my classic hummus recipe to learn how to cook chickpeas from scratch.
+- Chickpeas: You can use canned chickpeas (boil the chickpeas for 20 minutes) or cook them from scratch until they’re almost falling apart to ensure a creamier texture.
+Follow the directions on my basic hummus recipe to learn how to cook chickpeas from scratch.

 - Garlic: Use one or two cloves of garlic for flavor.
 For a subtler garlic flavor, remove the core like we do when making toum (Lebanese garlic sauce).